bobandash/synqsell_shopify/aws/README.md

   ```
   - `<FunctionName>` - this is found in your CloudFormation template
 - NOTE: For deploying to staging or prod, this may be frozen for a little bit.
 You have to make sure the ALB Certificate is approved.
 Go to ACM -> Create records in Route 53 for the ALB Certificate.

-## Roadmap

-I will add the roadmap after talking to users, but before I continue:

-- I need to fix the error handling for a lot of the lambda functions (read about best practices too late), make the ECR immutable for prod w/ a CI/CD pipeline to automate build and deploy, and add DLQ to the Shopify webhook topics.

-TODO: Integrate this into ReadME
-// when the app/uninstalled webhook runs, the access token to use GraphQL's Admin API is already invalidated
-// this means that, if the user is a retailer, then there's no possible way to delete the products imported on their store already
-// and, if the user is a supplier, you're still able to deactivate/remove the products that your retailers imported because the retailers' access tokens are still valid
-// the shop/redact webhook runs after 48 hours of uninstallation, so the app/uninstalled webhook should delete the data necessary but not all the data, in case uninstallation was just a mistake

-// current impl is as follows (subject to change):
-// for retailers, we will delete all the imported products from the database but keep the products on their Shopify store because we cannot delete it (the access token is invalid)
-// if we do not do it this way, then any webhook that mutates the retailer Shopify's data that uninstalled the application (products/update, products/delete, etc.) will throw an error
-// unless the isAppUninstalled field in the retailer session's explicitly checked, but as the app grows with more webhooks/impl, missing this check will break the app, so it's better to do this impl

-// for suppliers, we will change the status of the retailer's products as archived, and the products/update will make sure the retailer cannot change the archived status in the products/update webhook
-// When 48 hours pass for the shop/redact webhook to run, the retailers' imported products will be automatically deleted from their store